DavidVorick/CodeCommit/UserSpecification.md

 never reviewed the code themselves, which makes your review the only opportunity for the user to realize that something is amiss.

-Please provide your report in paragraph/essay format.
+Please provide your report in paragraph/essay format, word-wrapped to 80 characters.